izdev-digital/e-paper-dashboard/README.md

 ## Scalability & Storage

-This solution is designed for **small home networks** and personal use.
-It uses [LiteDB](https://www.litedb.org/) as an embedded database for simplicity and ease of deployment.
+This solution is currently intended for **small home networks** and personal use.
+It uses [LiteDB](https://www.litedb.org/) as an embedded database for simplicity and ease of deployment, making it ideal for environments where ease of setup and low maintenance are priorities.

 ## Quick Start

-1. **Deploy the software server** using Docker:
+1. **Deploy the software server** using Docker

 2. **Flash the firmware** to your ESP32 device with E-Paper display